HotCakeX/Harden-Windows-Security/README.md

 <br>

-All of the policies can be easily removed using the [**Unprotect-WindowsSecurity**](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Harden%E2%80%90Windows%E2%80%90Security%E2%80%90Module#unprotect-windowssecurity-cmdlet) or [**Remove-WDACConfig**](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Remove-WDACConfig) cmdlets.
+All of the policies can be easily removed using the [**Unprotect-WindowsSecurity**](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Harden%E2%80%90Windows%E2%80%90Security%E2%80%90Module#unprotect-windowssecurity-cmdlet) or [AppControl Manager](https://github.com/HotCakeX/Harden-Windows-Security/wiki/AppControl-Manager).

 <p align="right"><a href="#menu-back-to-top">💡 (back to categories)</a></p>